zhenhuaFu/Soft-NMS/README.md

   Original Paper：[Improving Object Detection With One Line of Code](https://arxiv.org/abs/1704.04503)

-  I have upload a new function named *Pytorch_soft_nms_cuda.py*, this file can be used to realize soft nms on gpu.You should notice the Input and Output of this function!
+  I have upload a new branch named *Pytorch_soft_nms_cuda.py*, this file can be used to realize soft nms on gpu.You should notice the Input and Output of this function!

 ## Description
 This repo include :